top of page

 Search

-To ensure that children see as many ads as possible (and generate more revenue), tech companies deliberately design their products to be maximally engaging, even borderline addictive.
-This is often referred to as the “attention economy” – design techniques that capture and hold users’ attention for profit.
-Digital platforms aimed at kids deploy a arsenal of persuasive design tricks, informed by psychology and behavioral science, to keep young users glued to the screen.
+To ensure that children see as many ads as possible and generate more revenue, tech companies deliberately design their products to be maximally engaging, even borderline addictive.
+This is often referred to as the "attention economy" – design techniques that capture and hold users' attention for profit.
+Digital platforms aimed at kids deploy an arsenal of persuasive design tricks, informed by psychology and behavioral science, to keep young users glued to the screen.
 The U.S. Federal Trade Commission has flagged concern over these tactics, noting that many platforms use design features intended to keep kids online longer and coming back more frequently.

 Child in striped shirt illuminated by a laptop in dark room.
 Two adults beside, partially visible, read magazines.
 Cozy, focused mood.